-Experiments using naked flames, or involving reactions that generate heat are subject to specialist risk assessment and no pupil is ever allowed to work without staff supervision.
+Experiments using naked flames or involving reactions that generate heat are subject to specialist risk assessment and no pupil is ever allowed to work without staff supervision.

-All doors into laboratories and Prep rooms are locked, and no pupil is allowed in without a member of staff.
+All doors into laboratories and Prep rooms are locked, and no pupil is allowed to enter these without a member of staff.
 All science labs have appropriate fire extinguishers.

-A locked cabinet, which houses any radioactive material, is located in the basement which is not accessible to pupils or regular staff, and a radioactive hazard sign is affixed to the door.
+A locked cabinet, which houses any radioactive material, is located in the Chemical Store room in KEHS and the basement in KES, which is not accessible to pupils or regular staff, and a radioactive hazard sign is affixed to the door.

 The Chemical Store room has a half hour fire door which is kept locked, unless chemicals are being collected.
 Smoke detection equipment is located immediately outside the room and also inside the room.
 The room houses flammable materials cabinets and fire extinguishers, and the door to the room has a sign indicating the flammable materials within.
+This room has automatic smoke detection within the room.